dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 ## Date: 1275 AD
 # Name: St Mary, Acton Burnell

+This church is considered to be the finest Early English (13th Century) church in Shropshire.
+Unlike most English parish churches, Acton Burnell is built in a same style throughout.

+It features a corbel-table with many grotesque carvings (a corbel-table is a continuous row of corbels, and a corbel is a block of stone projecting from a wall and supporting some heavy feature).

 Acton generally means "settlement (farm or estate) by the oaks" and this estate belonged to Robert Burnell an English bishop who served as Lord Chancellor of England from 1274 to 1292.

-This church is considered to be the finest Early English church in Shropshore.
-Unlike most English parish churches, Acton Burnell is built in a same style throughout.

-It features a corbel-table with many grotesque carvings.
 ![](https://raw.githubusercontent.com/dmfbsh/dmfbsh.github.io/master/assets/images/churches/2018-06-11_15_20_23_DSC_2625_DxO_L.jpg)

 <!--Type: Item-->
 ## Date: 12th-14th Century AD
 # Name: St Margaret, Acton Scott

+This is a church that has suffered at the hands of 19th Century restorers.
+Much of the masonry is medieval, but the windows were all renewed in the 19th Century.
+The porch was added in 1722 and the north chapel in 1820.

-Acton generally means "settlement (farm or estate) by the oaks" and the 'Scott' originates from the medieval name Reynold le.
+Acton generally means "settlement (farm or estate) by the oaks" and the "Scott" originates from the medieval name Reynold le.
 Scot who held a share in the manor in 1255.

 The settlement was registered as Actune in the Domesday Book.

-This is a church that has suffered at the hands of 19th Century restorers.

-Much of the masonry is Medieval, but the windows were all renewed in the 19th Century.
-The porch was added in 1722 and the north chapel in 1820.
 ![](https://raw.githubusercontent.com/dmfbsh/dmfbsh.github.io/master/assets/images/churches/2019-07-13_09_45_21_DSC_4603_DxO_L.jpg)
 - Sub-Image: 2019-07-13_09_52_11_DSC_4607_DxO.jpg
 - Sub-Image: 2019-07-13_09_53_10_DSC_4609_DxO.jpg